Alternative Types Of Public Transportation

 These vans are usually in very poor condition and you never know what you could be sitting next to on your ride.
 They hold as many people they can fit, maybe a chicken or two, and anything else that someone can get through the door.

-The cost for this mode of transportation can start at about $20 (1/14) pesos.
+The cost for this mode of transportation can start at about $25 (1/18) pesos.
 Make sure to have the correct change as drivers usually do not give change.
 They also like to convince tourists that they get a tip, which is not true.

 Motoconchos are yet another form of public transportation for persons who are a little braver.
 They can take you directly to your destination.
 You will see many of these motorbikes carrying as many people as they can possibly fit.
 They also carry every item you could imagine, chickens, pigs, refrigerators and I have even seen one towing a car.

 A motoconcho is a very inexpensive way to get around locally.
 Cost can be from $50 (1/18) pesos and up, depending on how far you want to go and if it is day or night.